SuperOffice/SDK-Doc/Customer.Service.Support/ui/extra-menus.md

 ---
 title: Extra menus
-uid: crmscript_extra_menus
+uid: extra_menus
 SortOrder: 50
 ---

 **Extra menus** are buttons, menus, links, shortcuts, lists and so on that you can add to SuperOffice Service to make something easily available.
 Specifically:

 * URLs: Links to web pages or to specific records in SuperOffice Service.
 * Screens: Shortcuts to specific screens.